 2.4 Unless required by law, we will not use or disclose, for any new purpose, personal information that has been collected without first identifying and documenting the new purpose and obtaining any consent required by law.

 2.6 When you use our services, (for instance, residential services such as alarm protection and monitoring, home automation, environmental sensors, wellness solutions, or commercial services such as video surveillance, fire safety, intercom/entry systems or access control solutions), we collect and manage some personal information, such as the setup information you provide (for example, the setup of a home security monitoring system would require that you provide us with your home address and/or phone number).
+We also collect information about your property to be monitored (such as alarm zone lists, alarm equipment, special instructions about access to the property in an emergency) and personal information related to medical emergency response, if applicable to the monitoring service provided.
 We may also collect names of individuals (for example, family members), who are identified by a Customer as an authorized individual with respect to a certain premises.

 We also collect certain kinds of information (that may include personal information) on behalf of our Customers (including sensor or alarm detection results, technical information from a specific device, and information relating to the protected premise, such as video surveillance information).
 We do not use any such information for our own purposes, except for non-identifying aggregate statistics to provide improvements to service delivery.